Love Left on the Wagon

 could not remember

-one day from the other.
+one day from the

-All days were painful
+other.
+All days were

-and long.
-This was the
+painful and long.
+This

-most miserable time of
+time of my

-my life.
-I always hid
+life.
+I always hid my

-my tears.
+tears.
 I don't know

 how I managed not to